-1. Find a program that offers all (or most) of your needed courses.
+1. Find a program that offers all of your needed courses.

 Make your life easier by choosing a program that offers you a “one-stop shop” for your prerequisite needs.
 For example, if you need to take Microbiology and Ethics, choose a program that offers both rather than take classes at two different institutions.

-2. Confirm the program’s credits are accepted by the nursing school you’re hoping to attend.
+2. Confirm the credits are accepted by the school you want to attend.

 You don’t want to go through the effort and expense of completing your prerequisites only to find that the nursing program you’re applying to won’t accept credit transfers from that institution.
 Check with your advisor before enrolling in any prerequisite course – don’t assume that the credits will transfer just because the course title is the same.
 Many schools have strict syllabus attributes that must be met by a prerequisite course in order to be considered an equivalent.

 3. Consider your timeline.